How to register a title

 - Ensure that the review is prepared within agreed timescales.

-- Submit the review for editorial approval via Review Manager and Archie.
+- Submit the review for editorial approval via the Editorial Manager.

 - Communicate feedback to co-authors.